DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 leftovers.[^14_Fu_110]

 The pressing need to make themselves married urged these women to emphasize sincerity.
-Jingjing appealed, “I’m hoping my Mr. Right can show up as soon as possible so that I can complete this task before the end of this year.”
-XX emphasized, “The purpose for registering at Jiayuan is to seek my *yinyuan*.[^14_Fu_111] Please do not bother me if you are divorced, widowed, younger than 33, older than 40, just for fun, hitting on girls, or not for getting married.”
-Xiaoxiong said, “Hope GG[^14_Fu_112] is as sincere as me, dating for marriage.”
+Jingjing appealed, "I'm hoping my Mr. Right can show up as soon as possible so that I can complete this task before the end of this year".
+XX emphasized, "The purpose for registering at Jiayuan is to seek my *yinyuan*.[^14_Fu_111] Please do not bother me if you are divorced, widowed, younger than 33, older than 40, just for fun, hitting on girls, or not for getting married".
+Xiaoxiong said, "Hope GG[^14_Fu_112] is as sincere as me, dating for marriage".
 Such attitudes to online courtship reflects a popular saying in China – falsely believed to be said by Mao – Dating that did not lead to the altar is hooliganism.
-But the soliloquies also disclose *shengnv*’s desperation for love when they no longer have impending professional or financial concerns and their serious attitude to dating and marriage.
+But the soliloquies also disclose *shengnv*'s desperation for love when they no longer have impending professional or financial concerns and their serious attitude to dating and marriage.
 Chinese parents tend to urge their children to work hard during their school